Celebrity Series of Boston: Arts for All!

-Between 90,000 and 100,000 individuals attend Celebrity Series concerts each year.
+Around 60,000 individuals attend Celebrity Series concerts each year.
 While audiences come from as far north as Maine and as far south as New Jersey, the majority come from the greater Boston metropolitan area.
 The Celebrity Series – through the Arts for All! program – attempts to ensure that its audience is ethnically diverse and includes people from all age groups and socio-economic backgrounds.

 The Debut Series

 Launched in 2012, The Debut Series presents classical musicians in the early stages of their careers in the intimate setting of Pickman Hall at Longy School of Music of Bard College.